AnthonyNgGitHub/DABC-Neural_Network_Charity_Analysis/README.md

 ### Summary:

-Overall, the higher achievable accuracy from the deep learning model appears to be limited at ~70%.
+Overall, the highest achievable accuracy from the deep learning model appears to be limited at ~70%.
 Besides the above mentioned modifications, attempts were made to remove certain features deemed unnecessary (e.g. STATUS, SPECIAL_CONSIDERATION), changing the number neurons in each layer, and changing the activation used on each layer.
 However, the model's accuracy did not improve.
 However, a deep learning Neural Netowrk model is not the only option on the table.
 We could also use a Random Forest Machine Learning Model to perform this classification.
-By combining a number of weak learner decision trees to come to a concensus classification, Random Forest is a able to prdouce robust and accurate results.
+By combining a number of weak learner decision trees to come to a concensus classification, Random Forest is able to produce robust and accurate results.
 Since input data is tabular, Random Forest is an ideal alternative model to use.